-We are a group of researchers investigating the intersection of natural language, computation, and human cognition.
+We are a group of researchers investigating machine learning, language, and the human mind.
 We are based at Saarland University and Saarland Informatics Campus, Germany.

 Our research studies the following topics: